tinacms/rfcs/0010-api-events.md

 Before the introduction of `cms.events` these objects were totally decoupled from the `cms`.
 They defined their own behaviour and knew nothing of the `cms` itself or of any other part.
-However, in order for them to define their own events they would havebe aware of the `cms.events`.
+However, in order for them to define their own events they would have to be aware of `cms.events`.

 This RFC attempts to address the above issue for API clients by proposing a change to the way APIs are registered with the CMS.
 The current `CMS#registerApi` method is incredibly simple: